 What I have described above is a simple way to calculate PME, there are different forms of PME which have been developed over the years such as LN PME, KS PME, mPME, PME+ and Direct Alpha.

 THE KUSHIM WAY OF MEASURING VC FUND PERFORMANCE

 The Portfolio Management suite of Kushim offers customization and user friendly interface to continually monitor the VC fund performance.

 The fund performance section offers all the information about your fund’s performance and all the multiples mentioned above are calculated as well.

 The Kushim Management suite offers 60 in built metrics to measure the performance of your portfolio companies.
 In addition, keeping in mind the bespoke nature of our solutions, now you can add your custom metrics.
 Moreover, you can even send an email directly from Kushim Management suite to your portfolio company and invite them to update the metrics.

 The representative of your portfolio company will only be able to access the company page of his/her company and update the metrics.

 The dynamic data about your portfolio’s performance can be exported to excel with a single click.

 These are some of the salient features of Kushim’s Management Suite.
-If you would like to know more then click on the button below to book a demo.
+If you would like to know more click on the below button to book a demo.